numdar335/kattis/README.md

 # kattis

-Here are my solutions to some algorithmic problems I found on the [Kattis Problem Archive](https://open.kattis.com).
+Here are my solutions to some of the algorithmic problems I found on the [Kattis Problem Archive](https://open.kattis.com).

 I'm actually one of the top 15 [highest-ranked Kattis problem solvers in my country](https://open.kattis.com/countries/GRC)!
 But to be honest, that isn't impressive at all, there are only 80 Kattis users in my country, and I only had to solve a few easy problems to rank in the top 15.
 Oh well.